einfra logoDocumentation

 Getting started: Logging in

-Once you have an activated account connect to MetaCentrum using SSH with your username.
+Once you have an activated account, connect to MetaCentrum using SSH with your username.
 Here we are using the tarkil.metacentrum.cz login server (frontend).
-You can use any frontend, but we recommend choosing one closest to your physical location to minimize network latency.
+You can use any frontend, but we recommend choosing the one closest to your physical location to minimize network latency.

 ssh your_username@tarkil.metacentrum.cz